Latest COVID-19 Guidance

 Hertfordshire specific information can also be found at: https://hcc-phei.shinyapps.io/covid19_public_dashboard/

-You will only need to notify the school If your child tests positive for coronavirus (COVID-19) at any point during the lockdown if they have been attending the school.
+You will only need to notify the school If your child tests positive for coronavirus (COVID-19) if they have been attending the school.
 Please notify us as soon as possible so we can complete the relevant tracking and tracing process with public health, if required, and notify any other children or staff who have been close contacts and who need to self-isolate.

 Please email ADMIN@DUNDALE.HERTS.SCH.UK